jsartisan/frontend-challenges/README.md

 npm run dev
 ```
 Now you should be able to open `http://localhost:5173` in your browser and it will show the list of questions.
-One important thing is since the playground is made with vite, it supports hot module reloading.
+Since the playground is made with vite, it supports hot module reloading.
 So, any change made in questions files will be reflected on browser automatically.

 ### Inspired by